niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 And so on.
 This is important because some projects encourage non-local development on collective clusters; per both quality security, for webhook development this seems extremely hazardous.
 It will also slow devs down by making them overly cautious about cluster matters unrelated to development (as they also learn webhooks and related apis).
 Don't make devs walk on eggshells!
 Webhook development is best done on disposable local clusters (e.g. k3d), where developers are free to create/destroy/break/modify.
 The risks become better understood by doing so anyway.

 This evaluation is not complete, just food for thought.

+# Future Work

+Mutating webhooks can be used to build shrinkwrapping tools for linux capabilities, and various other system/security analyses: injecting monitoring sidecars into pod specifications that capture their used/required capabilities and generate the appropriate securityContext parameters, and so forth.
+Linux capabilities and securityContext specification is a messy affair.
+You may notice how often these features are mentioned (runAsUser, capabilities, etc) yet how fleetingly anyone describes *the method for deriving these profiles*, let alone reusable ones.
+One can see the value in similar security-oriented sidecars as a development aid, and a security posture analyzer.
+I'm still developing the use-cases.

+For most microservices, merely dropping all caps and adding only CAP_NET_RAW suffices in 99% of cases, or applications ought to be designed such that such minimal sets are satisfiable.
+But the sidecar approach is still interesting.
+Offerings like `kubebench` offer many similar analyses.

 # References